Brixadi

 Read the Medication Guide provided by your pharmacist before you start using buprenorphine and each time you get a refill.
 If you have any questions, ask your doctor or pharmacist.

-This medication is given by injection under the skin as directed by your doctor.
-Depending on your brand, it is usually given once weekly or once monthly by a health care professional.
-After injection, this medication changes from a liquid to a more solid form (depot).
+This medication is given by injection under the skin by a health care professional, as directed by your doctor.
+Depending on your brand, it will be given either once monthly after the first 2 injections, or once weekly.
+After the injection, this medication changes from a liquid to a more solid form (depot).
 You may see or feel a small bump under your skin at the injection site.
 The bump will get smaller over time.
 Do not try to remove the depot.
 Do not rub or massage the injection site.
 Try not to let belts or clothing waistbands rub against the injection site.

 The dosage is based on your medical condition and response to treatment.

-For the best effect, use this medication regularly.
-To help you remember, it may help to mark your calendar.
+Use this medication regularly to get the most benefit from it.
+To help you remember, mark your calendar with a reminder.
 If you miss a dose, contact your doctor or pharmacist right away.

 If you suddenly stop using this medication, you may have withdrawal symptoms (such as restlessness, watering eyes, runny nose, nausea, sweating, muscle aches).
 To help prevent withdrawal, your doctor may lower your dose slowly.
 Withdrawal is more likely if you have used buprenorphine for a long time or in high doses.
 Tell your doctor or pharmacist right away if you have withdrawal.